-The posts of the Chief Executive Officer (CEO) and Chief Finance Officer (CFO) are paid on a spot salary which will be reviewed annually.
-Factors that will be taken into consideration for setting and revising the CEO's and CFO's salary are as follows: comparison with similar organisations, experience of the individuals in those posts and achievements and performance throughout the year.
+The posts of the Chief Executive Officer (CEO) and Chief Finance and Operations Officer (CFOO) are paid on a spot salary which will be reviewed annually.
+Factors that will be taken into consideration for setting and revising the CEO's and CFOO's salary are as follows: comparison with similar organisations, experience of the individuals in those posts and achievements and performance throughout the year.

-The determination of Headteachers' pay is in line with the School Teachers' Pay and Conditions Document.
-The Headteachers' pay range at each Academy has seven incremental points and will not exceed the top of the range for the group size of the Academy as set out in the School Teachers' Pay and Conditions Document.
-Headteachers' progression up the leadership pay scale is dependent on performance.
+The determination of Head Teachers' pay is in line with the School Teachers' Pay and Conditions Document.
+The Head Teachers' pay range at each Academy has seven incremental points and will not exceed the top of the range for the group size of the Academy as set out in the School Teachers' Pay and Conditions Document except in exceptional circumstances.
+Head Teachers' progression up the leadership pay scale is dependent on performance.